 There Was A Body Shortage In 18th Century Medical Schools, So Wax Models Were The Next Best Thing

-Today, wax models might appear gruesome or macabre, but in the eighteenth century they were important tools for doctors in training.
-Medical students struggled to find real bodies to dissect, so rather than turning to grave robbing, as some sixteenth-century doctors like Andreas Vesalius advised, doctors began to rely on wax anatomical figures.
+Today, wax models might appear gruesome or macabre, but in the 1700s, they were important tools for doctors in training.
+Medical students struggled to find real bodies to dissect, so rather than turning to grave robbing, as some 16th-century doctors like Andreas Vesalius advised, doctors began to rely on wax anatomical figures.

 These wax models were critical teaching tools.
 The detailed, life-sized models helped medical students learn about blood vessels, organs, and other parts of human anatomy.

 Florence’s La Specola Displays Wax Anatomical Models To The Public

 The most famous collection of wax anatomical models was and can still be found in Florence.
 Today, La Specola is the oldest public museum in Europe.
 Florence’s ruling Medici family opened their personal collection to the public in 1775, welcoming anyone who “looked clean.”
 Visitors marveled at the bodies on display—skeletons towered over visitors, partially dissected bodies lay in glass cases.
 Every human body part imaginable was reproduced in wax.